Engaging Students in the new emerging technologies (+podcast)

-How does the App challenge work?
+How does the app challenge work?

-Also, a budget of $70 is given to each qualified team, in which only within this budget, they can present their thoughts (printouts, giveaways …etc).
-An expense report will be handed over on the assessment day.This part was introduced to manage equal expenditures between schools where some financially privileged schools in the past had an advantage in showcasing their work.
+Also, a budget of $70 will be given to each qualified team.
+Only within this budget, students present their projects (printouts, giveaways …etc).
+Also, an expense report will be handed over on the assessment day.
+However, this part was introduced to manage equal expenditures between schools where some better financially schools in the past had an advantage in showcasing their work.

 The assessment day

-The students will present their ideas in front of a Jury panel.
-At every Cycle, it hosts successful entrepreneurs, representatives from mobile technology companies, Ministry Of Education, ex/ministers, and heads of educative Jordanian organizations.
-They all share one agenda, to do a final polish up, proper assessment, and of course select a winner.
+The students present their ideas in front of a Jury panel.
+It hosts successful entrepreneurs at every Cycle, representatives from mobile technology companies, Ministry of Education, ex/ministers, and heads of educative Jordanian organizations.
+They all share one agenda; to do a final polish up, proper assessment, and of course, select a winner.

 The students usually get out with a lot of tips, advice, and encouragement from such leaders.

-How the Teams present their ideas?
+How do the teams present their ideas?

 They have 5 minutes to present and 15 minutes to answer the Jury panel questions and discuss remarks.

-The first place winner will go back to their schools with a budget of $5000 to build a miniLab.
-This non-personal award was designed to encourage students towards community work and sharing achievements.
-Also, the students in the first three places and their teachers go back with SmartPhones or Tablets.
+The first-place winner will go back to their schools with a budget of $5000 to build a Mini Lab.
+This non-personal award encourages students towards community work and sharing achievements.
+Also, the students in the first three places and their teachers go back with smartphones or Tablets.

 Post App Challenge and Support

 Google Play: https://goo.gl/C2F3ZF

 This fraction of young Jordanians represents the pool of talent that will continue to power Jordan’s future.

-“The App Challenge Keeps us updated, challenged, and Proud of being part of the future.”
+“The App Challenge Keeps us updated, challenged, and we are Proud of being part of the future.”
 Nour KHRAIS, Founder and CEO Maysalward